List of EastEnders characters introduced in 2010: Tommy Moon

 Tommy Moon is the son of Kat Slater (Jessie Wallace) and Michael Moon (Steve John Shepherd).
-Tommy is initially played by two babies named Ralfie and Shane though in November 2013, Richie talked about Ralf (now aged three years) playing Tommy and made no mention of Shane.
-Shay Crotty took over the role from White in December 2015 and returned to it when Tommy returned in December 2018.
-In the Kat and Alfie series Redwater, which began airing from May 2017, he is played by Henry Proctor.
+Tommy is initially played by two twin babies named Ralfie and Shane White, though in November 2013, Richie talked about Ralf (now aged three years) playing Tommy and made no mention of Shane.
+Shay Crotty took over the role from White in December 2015, and returned to it when Tommy returned in December 2018.
+In the Kat and Alfie spin-off series Redwater, which aired in 2017, Tommy is played by Henry Proctor.
 On 25 November 2018, it was announced Tommy and his half-brothers, Bert and Ernie Moon, would be returning to EastEnders.
 In April 2021, the role was recast to Sonny Kendall, who made his on-screen debut as Tommy on 2 July 2021.

 Tommy is born on-screen on 30 December 2010.
 In the following episode, Kat is taken to hospital and leaves her father Charlie Slater (Derek Martin) to look after Tommy.
 However, Charlie joins a party downstairs in The Queen Victoria public house.
 Meanwhile, Ronnie Branning (Samantha Womack) discovers that her son, James, who was born on the same day as Kat's, has died of sudden infant death syndrome and desperately tries to get help.
 When she hears Tommy crying, she sneaks into The Queen Vic and decides to swap the children.
-Ronnie eventually regrets her actions but by the time she decides to swap them back, James has been found by Alfie and Jack has returned to the country and meets Tommy, thinking he is James.
-When Kat sees the baby in the hospital, she refuses to believe it is Tommy as he looks different, but Alfie convinces her it is because he has died.
+Ronnie eventually regrets her actions, but by the time she decides to swap them back, James has been found by Alfie and Jack has returned to the country and meets Tommy, thinking he is James.
+When Kat sees the baby in the hospital, she refuses to believe it is Tommy, as he looks different, but Alfie convinces her it is because he has died.
 When a midwife visits Ronnie, she is surprised at how quickly James' club foot appears to have gone.
 Ronnie is denied access to the funeral by Kat but goes anyway, hiding behind a tree.
-She later realises she has to put an end to the situation and takes Tommy back to Kat during the wake.
+She later realises she has to put an end to the situation, and takes Tommy back to Kat during the wake.
 Ronnie's attempts to explain that the baby is Tommy are all misunderstood and Kat demands that the baby be taken away from her.